China builds largest offshore drilling rig

 Blue Whale 1 was named and delivered to its project owner based in Yantai, a port city of East China’s Shandong Province on February 13.

 The platform will be jointly operated by Blue Whale and CNPC Offshore Engineering Co.
-Ltd for ocean energy exploration according to a previously signed service agreement between the two sides.
+Ltd for ocean energy exploration according to a previously signed service agreement between the two sides.—APP